$912,500

 How PTSD claims are documented and proven, and what evidence insurers and juries actually look for.

-The single most important legal concept in injury cases — explained in plain English with examples.
+The single most important legal concept in injury cases, explained in plain English with examples.

 Related practice-area hubs:

-If the injury happened because of someone else’s choices, Parker & Parker Attorneys at Law can help gather records, organize the story in a way insurers and juries understand, and handle communications so you are not pressured into quick statements or incomplete paperwork while you are still figuring out what is happening.
+When a brain or spinal cord injury is in the mix, the goal is usually clarity: clear medical records, a clear timeline, and a clear explanation of how daily function changed.
+If the injury happened because of someone else’s choices, we can help gather records from the eight to ten providers a serious case typically involves, organize the story in a way insurers and juries understand, and handle communications so you are not pressured into quick statements or incomplete paperwork while you are still figuring out what is happening.

 Parker & Parker Attorneys at Law